Random stable laminations of the disk: The discrete setting: Dissections and trees

-The first equality is a well-known property of Galton-Watson trees (see e.g. Proposition 1.4 in \cite{RandomTrees}).
-The second one follows from the observations preceding Definition \ref {def:GW}, and the last one is the definition of $ \pi( \omega)$.
-From \eqref{eq:GW}, we now get that $\Pmu( \T_ {(n)})= \mu_0 ^n Z_n$, and then (if these quantities are positive) that $\Pmu( \tau \mid \T_ {(n)})= \P ^ \mu _n( \omega)$, giving the last assertion of the proposition. \end{proof}
+The first equality is a well-known property of Galton--Watson trees (see, e.g., Proposition 1.4 in \cite{RandomTrees}).
+The second one follows from the observations preceding Definition \ref{defGW}, and the last one is the definition of $ \pi( \omega)$.
+From \eqref{eqGW}, we now get that $\Pmu( \T_ {(n)})= \mu_0^n Z_n$, and then (if these quantities are positive) that $\Pmu( \tau\mid\T_ {(n)})= \P^ \mu_n( \omega)$, giving the last assertion of the proposition. \end{pf}

 \begin{rem} The preceding proposition will be a major ingredient of our study.
-We will derive information about the random dissection $ \l_n$ (when $n \rightarrow \infty$) from asymptotic results for the random trees $ \phi( \l_n)$.
-To this end, we will assume that $( \mu_j)_ {j \geq 2}$ satisfies condition $(H_ \theta)$ for some $ \theta \in (1,2]$, which will allow us to use the limit theorems of \cite{K} for Galton-Watson trees conditioned to have a (fixed) large number of leaves. \end{rem}
+We will derive information about the random dissection $ \mathfrak l_n$ (when $n \rightarrow\infty$) from asymptotic results for the random trees $ \phi( \mathfrak l_n)$.
+To this end, we will assume that $( \mu_j)_ {j \geq2}$ satisfies condition $(H_ \theta)$ for some $ \theta\in (1,2]$, which will allow us to use the limit theorems of \cite{K} for Galton--Watson trees conditioned to have a (fixed) large number of leaves. \end{rem}